 The graded levels concentrate on the pleasure of movement and musicality, with the development of technique, artistry and self-discipline evolving throughout the levels.
 Emphasis is placed on proper posture and alignment, correct and safe technique, and a genuine sense of performance.
 The children’s syllabus includes classical ballet, character and free movement.

 The Vocational Graded levels are for more serious students who have successfully attained the fundamentals of the graded syllabus, and include pointe work.
-Students interested in examinations must take their regular ballet class and a Ballet Exam class.
-Pointe students must take two ballet classes per week.
+Students interested in Vocational Ballet examinations MUST take their regular ballet class, a Ballet Exam class, a Variations class, Pointe class and Open Senior PBT.

-It is recommended that all Ballet Exam students take a ‘broccoli’ or conditioning class, but especially at the Vocational levels.
-Students pursuing Advanced 1 and 2 Ballet Exams must take a minimum of 3 ballet classes per week.
+It is recommended that all Ballet Exam students take a PBT (conditioning) class, but it is mandatory at the Vocational levels.

 Ballet is recommended to all students, either to be studied on its own or to enhance a dancers’ training in other genres.
 Please see current schedule for class times.